What is bulimia?

 - Solving emotional issues – The final phase of bulimia treatment involves targeting emotional issues that caused the eating disorder in the first place.
 Therapy may focus on relationship issues, underlying anxiety and depression, low self-esteem, and feelings of isolation and loneliness.

 It may seem like there’s no escape from your eating disorder, but recovery is within your reach.
 With treatment, support from others, and smart self-help strategies, you can overcome bulimia and gain true self-confidence.
-Read: Eating Disorder Treatment and Recovery.
+Read: Eating Disorder Treatment & Recovery.

 Helping a person with bulimia